He tipu ka hua investment programme

 Assessment criteria

-The Assessment Panel will assess proposals on each of the criteria below and score them score them from 1 (Low quality) to 7 (High quality).
+The Assessment Panel will assess implementation plans on each of the criteria below and score them score them from 1 (Low quality) to 7 (High quality).

 Excellence Criteria: 50% weighting